MrMugame/grbl/README.md

 ```
 ## Important notes
 * To stop the esc from beeping you have to send ```M3``` and then ```S0```.
-* Be carful then homing for the first time it can happen that your homing switches are set correctly. **I AM GIVING ABSOLUTELY NO WARRANTY**
+* Be carful then homing for the first time it can happen that your homing switches aren't set correctly. **I AM GIVING ABSOLUTELY NO WARRANTY**
 * English is not my native language and I apologize for any mistakes.

 ## What I have changed